The team matches will be displayed here once available

 How to bet on the Toronto Blue Jays’ Odds

-As the Toronto Blue Jays enter the first phase of their franchise rebuild, Toronto Blue Jays betting odds on the 2019 MLB season are not often in the Blue Jays favour.
+As the Toronto Blue Jays enter the first phase of their franchise rebuild, Toronto Blue Jays odds on the 2021 MLB season are not often in the Blue Jays favour.
 Fans still have reasons for optimism and excitement this season.

 With the promotion of Vladimir Guerrero Jr. (the MLB’s top-ranked prospect entering the 2019 MLB season) and some other highly touted youngsters (including Cavan Biggio who joined the club at the end of May), the Jays should improve from the start of the season.

 Inconsistency is essential when looking at betting odds on the Blue Jays.
 The youth in the Blue Jays lineup will see many peaks and valleys this season.
 The Jays will total five hits in the first two games of the series, before unloading for 10+ runs in the final game.

 As the young players become more accustomed to Major League pitching, the team’s performance will level out.
 Until then, expect the Blue Jays to struggle to cover the spread (although the team has found early season success against left-handed pitching), while sporadically putting up big numbers.

 Despite the young talent on the Blue Jays roster, the Blue Jays playoff odds are amongst the worst of all American League teams.
 While the Blue Jays’ overall talent is closer to middle-of-the-pack then basement dweller, there is too much firepower in the AL East.